luigi-colella/cocktail-menu/README.md

 Then you can visit the application at `localhost:8000`.

-If you want manage the database with a visual GUI, you can use Adminer at `localhost:8080`.
+If you want manage the database with a visual GUI, you can use Adminer at `localhost:8080` (The database credentials are those in the .env file).

 > If you installed Docker by using Docker Toolbox, you may need to replace `localhost` with the output of `docker-machine ip`.